keikeicheung/OrderManagementSystem/README.md

 Run "All Integration Feature Tests" if you are using Intellij

-(Otherwise run all cucumber tests in src/test/java/cucumber cucumber.TestRunner)
+(Otherwise run all cucumber tests in src/test/java/integration/features integration.TestRunner)

 Added Performance Tests Also